 KLEs Report Contribution to evidence base OfS 'Transforming opportunity in higher education' Scale of ambition reflected in providers' outcomes targets To what extent do the 2020- 21 plans reflect the ambition and provider behaviour change required to achieve Nous review Part 1 Changes in access and participation commitments in the plans over three years equality of opportunity in higher education?
-Nous review Part 2 Staff, student, and representative body stakeholder views on ambition and changing behaviour To what extent is changing ambition and behaviour in Nous review Part 1 Relationship between changing guidance and corresponding commitments in the access agreements and plans over three years access and participation a consequence of the OfS's reforms? ation a Proposition a Staff, student, and representative body stakeholder views on fact influencing changing ambition and behaviour, representative body stakeholder views on factors influencing changing ambition and behaviour, including the range of OfS How has OfS guidance, engagement and assessment processes influenced behaviour in relation to the development of access and participation plans?
+Nous review Part 2 Staff, student, and representative body stakeholder views on ambition and changing behaviour To what extent is changing Nous review Part 1 Relationship between changing guidance and corresponding commitments in the access agreements and plans over three years ambition and behaviour in access and participation a consequence of the OfS's reforms?
+Nous review Part 2 Staff, student, and representative body stakeholder views on factors influencing changing ambition and behaviour, including the range of OfS activities How has OfS guidance, engagement and assessment processes influenced behaviour in relation to the development of access and participation plans?
 Nous review Part 2 Staff, student, and representative body stakeholder views on the influence of the OfS's guidance and support